christinevi/explore_dobot/README.md

 pip install cv2 and pySerial

 copy and paste my opencvmethods code into a new file in your virtual workspace and name the file opencvmethods.py if you want to use my finalprojectopencv file

+## Tips

+Connect the Dobot to Dobot Magician Studio before attempting to write any code.
+Dobot Magician Studio provides the coordinates of the Dobot's current position, which you can then use to accurately hardcode movements in Python.

+The queue commands do not work, whether you set it to 1 or 0, it does not matter, the method will run anyway.

+Custom-made methods with Dobot movements inside them rarely work.
+The Dobot API methods within your custom-made methods will typically call themselves regardless.

+You must move one dobot at a time.
+Calling a method that makes one dobot move, then calling another method to make the other dobot move, and then calling the first dobot to move again, will not work.
+Follow the order I have inside multipledobotspythondemo or anotherwaymultipledobots.